Environment and economy

 - Area under agri-environmental commitment (tsdpc430)

-- Index of production of toxic chemicals, by toxicity class (tsdph320)
+- Production of toxic chemicals, by toxicity class (tsdph320)

 - Environmental Accounts (t_env_acc)

-- Environmental expenditure by the public sector (ten00049)
+- Environmental protection expenditure by the public sector (ten00049)

 - Current environmental expenditure by the public sector (ten00051)